kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 It gives the model tools to verify them.

-## This Is Why Kora Is an Especially Good Skill Target
+## This Is Why Kora Is an Especially Good Skill Target { #why-kora-especially-good }

 A framework skill is most valuable when the framework provides inspectable evidence after the instruction.